Infinidoge/universe-cli/readme.md

-# `universe-cli`: An Opinioned Management CLI for Flake-based NixOS
+# `universe-cli`: An Opinionated Management CLI for Flake-Based NixOS Configurations

 Originally based on my scripts for `bud`, `universe-cli` replaces all that I used `bud` for, and more.
 This tool is specifically designed for my needs, and to complement [my configuration, my universe](https://github.com/Infinidoge/universe).